News - Comments

 this game with provided likeness, motion capture work and voice by Kurt Russell

-and cooperation from John Carpenter and Debra Hill would have been great.
-I
+and cooperation from John Carpenter and Debra Hill would've been very

-and there was a rumor saying that John Carpenter would do the score.
-I still
+with the screenplay and there was a rumor saying that Carpenter would do the

-feel that Snake is a character that is best suited for regular motion picture
+score.
+I still feel that Snake is best suited for live-action movies, but it

-it sure would be fun if something good was made.
-Snake deserves more attention
+would be fun if something good was made.
+Snake deserves more attention if the